qmk/qmk_firmware/docs/feature_combo.md

 };
 ```

-This will send "Escape" if you hit the A and B keys, and Ctrl+Z when you hit C and D keys.
+This will send "Escape" if you hit the A and B keys, and Ctrl+Z when you hit the C and D keys.

 As of [PR#8591](https://github.com/qmk/qmk_firmware/pull/8591/), it is possible to fire combos from ModTap keys and LayerTap keys.
 So in the above example you could have keys `LSFT_T(KC_A)` and `LT(_LAYER, KC_B)` and it would work.
 So Home Row Mods and Home Row Combos at same time is now a thing!